andrewjpascual/andrewjpascual/README.md

 # Hi, I'm Andrew :wave:
 <a href="https://linkedin.com/in/andrewjpascual"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

 Welcome to my GitHub portfolio!
-I am an IT professional with experience in the healthcare industry, passionate about cybersecurity and implementing innovative strategies to protect digital environments.
+I am an IT professional with experience within the healthcare industry, passionate about cybersecurity and implementing new strategies to protect digital environments.

 ## Skills